The cost of comprehensive health screenings in Singapore in 2022

 We all know that prevention is better than cure, but how often we walk the talk and go for a health screening regularly is a completely different story.
-Whether it’s owing to the cost, the fear of blood and needles, or inability to face undesirable outcomes, the fact is that not a lot of Singaporeans undertake health checkups regularly.
-So what exactly is included in these health screenings?
-How much does a comprehensive health screening cost in the Lion City?
-And how often should you get checked?
-Today, Pacific Prime Singapore will answer the aforementioned questions.
+Whether it’s owing to the cost, the fear of blood and needles, or the inability to face undesirable outcomes, the fact is that not a lot of Singaporeans undertake health checkups regularly.
+Many do not even know what is included in a medical checkup, how much a comprehensive medical screening in Singapore costs, or how often they should get checked.

 What exactly is a health screening?

-Health screenings are tests that look for diseases before you have symptoms.
+Health or medical screenings are tests that look for diseases before you have symptoms.
 There are primarily two types of health screenings, namely specific and general.

 As you can guess from the name, if you suspect or are at risk of a certain illness, that’s the form of testing you should go for.
 Most clinics and hospitals in Singapore maintain a full list of screening procedures for various ailments that you can pick and choose from.

-Also known as a comprehensive health screening, it is the form of health screening you should undertake if you are just looking for a general look-over.
-General testing comprises a physical check-up and several medical tests to screen for common conditions, such as diabetes, high blood pressure, and high cholesterol.
+Also known as a comprehensive health screening, general testing is a form of health screening you should undertake if you are just looking for a general look-over.
+It comprises a physical check-up and several medical tests to screen for common conditions, such as diabetes, high blood pressure, and high cholesterol.

 If you are not looking for anything specific, a basic check-up should include four basic components: